olafrv/k8s/README.md

 ---------------------------------------------------------
 ```

+### Additional Notes

 **Maximum 9 servers are meant to be created per type**, if more needed you need to modify networks in *000_all_hosts.sh*.

-You can modify the CPU and RAM values in the *Vagrant* file but the minimums are already set there as described before.
+You can modify the CPU and RAM values in *Vagrantfile* and *setup.sh* (multipass) file but the minimums are already set there as described before.

 If you use several kload* you should modify the *080_master_init.sh* accordingly before running *setup.sh*.
 For example, adding more etcd endpoints (e.g. kload2).